mkarpiarz/cloud-native-docs/gpu-operator/cdi.rst

 Procedure
 =========

-To configure CDI as the default runtime class, perform the following steps:
+To enable CDI support, perform the following steps:

 #.
 Enable CDI by modifying the cluster policy: